Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 fever, swollen gums, painful mouth sores, pain when swallowing, skin sores, cold or flu symptoms;

 pale skin, easy bruising, unusual bleeding, feeling very weak or tired;

 feeling short of breath (even with mild exertion), swelling, rapid weight gain;

-chest pain, sudden cough, wheezing, trouble breathing, fast heart rate; or
+chest pain, sudden cough, wheezing, trouble breathing, irregular rate;

 muscle or joint pain;